ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 should be authenticated using SPF.
 Also, the value of the "filename" MIME parameter is wrapped for printing in this specification but would normally appear as one continuous string.

-#  DMARC XML Schema {#dmarc-xml-schema}

-The following is the proposed initial schema for producing XML-formatted aggregate reports as described in this document.

-NOTE: Per the definition of XML, unless otherwise specified in the schema below, the minOccurs and maxOccurs values for each element are set to 1.

-<{{dmarc-xml-0.1.xsd}}

-Descriptions of the PolicyOverrideTypes:

-forwarded:
-:   The message was relayed via a known forwarder, or local heuristics identified the message as likely having been forwarded.
-There is no expectation that authentication would pass.

-local_policy:
-:   The Mail Receiver's local policy exempted the message from being subjected to the Domain Owner's requested policy action.

-mailing_list:
-:   Local heuristics determined that the message arrived via a mailing list, and thus authentication of the original message was not expected to succeed.

-other:
-:   Some policy exception not covered by the other entries in this list occurred.
-Additional detail can be found in the PolicyOverrideReason's "comment" field.

-sampled_out:
-:   The message was exempted from application of policy by the "pct" setting in the DMARC policy record.

-trusted_forwarder:
-:   Message authentication failure was anticipated by other evidence linking the message to a locally maintained list of known and trusted forwarders.

-The "version" for reports generated per this specification MUST be the value 1.0.

 {numbered="false"}
 # Acknowledgements {#acknowledgements}